 The good news is that even mainstream medicine will agree with me when I say that diet and exercise are the most important tools for preventing and treating high blood pressure naturally and successfully.

-High Blood Pressure Symptoms & Life Expectancy
+Symptoms and Life Expectancy

 What is high blood pressure exactly?
 It’s a common disease in which blood flows through blood vessels and arteries at higher than normal pressures.